 Last but certainly not least, is the option to drive.
 Opting to drive allows you to explore the natural wonders of the UK, without having to wait around for your public transport to arrive.

-The UK’s motorway system has been established for over 60 years and there are over 320 opening or sections.
+The UK’s motorway system has been established for over 60 years.
 It ranges from the M1 all the way up to the M898, but don’t worry – there’s not a motorway for every single number!
 The longest motorway in the UK is the M6, running from Leicestershire all the way up to the Scottish Border, measuring up to a total of 236 miles.
 And the widest motorway is the M61 in Greater Manchester, with a staggering 17 lanes of traffic!

 To save money on rental costs, it’s always best to pre-book before arriving in the UK.
 A useful tip is that if you’re used to driving automatic, it’s important to request this as most people in the UK drive a manual vehicle!